madskjeldgaard/exformal-website-source/content/about.md

 draft = false
 +++

-Exformal Records is a Copenhagen, Denmark-based platform for experimental music, sounds and listening practices.
+Exformal Records is a platform for experimental music, sounds and listening practices.

 No demos, sorry, and also: Expect a very slow response time.